Noncommutative homological mirror functor: Mirror functor

 In summary, on cohomology level a Lagrangian sphere in a WKB collection is transformed to a simple module at the corresponding vertex under the mirror functor.
 Combining this result together with Theorem \ref{thm:inj} on injectivity of the functor, and the result of \cite{Keller-Yang} on the morphism spaces of the simple modules, we can conclude that

-\begin{thm} The mirror functor restricts to be an equivalence from the derived category generated by a WKB collection of Lagrangian spheres in the Fukaya category to the derived category of modules of the mirror. \end{thm}
+\begin{theorem} The mirror functor restricts to be an equivalence from the derived category generated by a WKB collection of Lagrangian spheres in the Fukaya category to the derived category of modules of the mirror. \end{theorem}

 \begin{proof} By Theorem \ref{thm:inj}, the induced functor on ${\rm HF}^*(L_i,L_j) \to H^*(\check{L}_i,\check{L}_j)$ is injective.
 By Proposition \ref{prop:coho-mod}, we have $\check{L}_i$ being resolutions of the corresponding simple module $S_i$ of the quiver (up to shifting).
 By Lemma 2.15 of \cite{Keller-Yang}, the morphism space from $S_i$ to $S_j$ is one-dimensional when $v_i$ and $v_j$ are adjacent vertices in $Q$ with $i \not= j$, and is two-dimensional when $i=j$.
 These dimensions agree with ${\rm HF}^*(L_i,L_j)$ where $L_i$ are unobstructed Lagrangian three-spheres.
 Hence the induced maps on ${\rm HF}^*(L_i,L_j) \to H^*(\check{L}_i,\check{L}_j)$ are indeed isomorphisms.
 Furthermore, the simple modules generate the derived category of the Ginzburg algebra corresponding to $Q$ (see the proof of Theorem 2.19 in \cite{Keller-Yang}.
 Hence the functor gives an equivalence between the derived category of WKB Lagrangian spheres and the derived category of the Ginzburg algebra. \end{proof}